The World's Last Surviving Battleships

 During World War II, Aurora's guns were removed and used for the land defense of Leningrad.
-In 1941, the ship herself was shelled and by the Germans and ultimately sank where she was anchored.
-In 1944 she once again became a training ship until 1947 when she was permanently anchored as a monument to the Socialist Revolution.
+In 1941, the ship herself was shelled by the Germans and ultimately sank where she was anchored.
+She was raised and in 1944 she once again became a training ship until 1947 when she was permanently anchored as a monument to the Socialist Revolution.
 In 1957, she became a museum ship.

 Between 1984 and 1987, Aurora was dry docked and extensively overhauled.
 The entire underwater riveted bottom portion of the ship was cut off and replaced with an replica modern welded one.

 After another renovation in the 2010s, the ship was recommissioned ceremoniously in 2013 and an active military crew was placed aboard to maintain the vessel and serve as her museum security.
 She returned from the shipyard to her St. Petersburg berth under her own power, fully functional, to huge fanfare.

 The Aurora is a playable ship on World of Warships®.